- To use rebase instead of the merge command.

 01 Merging VS rebasing

-Result of the rebase command looks much like that of the merge.
+The result of the rebase command looks much like that of the merge command.
 The style branch currently contains all its changes, plus all the changes of the master branch.
 The commit tree, however, is a bit different.
 The style branch commit tree has been rewritten to make the master branch a part of the commit history.
 This makes the chain of commits linear and more readable.

-02 When to use the rebase, when the merge?
+02 When to use the rebase command, and when the merge command?

 Don’t use the rebase command …

 - If the branch is public and shared.
 Rewriting such branches will hinder the work of other team members.